How to identify and control capital project enterprise risk.

 Measuring risk is highly subjective.
 Although organisations have a corporate risk matrix, its interpretation relies on the individual opinions and experience of different project managers.
 As a result, risk identification and classification can vary from project team to project team.

 Project risk changes over time, from risk identification, to designing operational risk at the development stage, to pricing risk, to construction risk.
 This creates potential for considerable risk level variation at each project stage.

-Classify project enterprise risk with a single risk score on a centralised risk detection platform
+Classify project risk management on a centralised platform

 Organisations need a more sophisticated approach to assess enterprise risk.

 Using project management tools that have an organisation's risk management processes embedded into the project lifecycle will ensure that adequate risk analysis is undertaken to identify project risk before executing.

 A consistent method – based on existing corporate risk frameworks – to classify a project's enterprise risk profile, the enterprise giving it a single risk score that supports ‘apples for apples' comparisons at the portfolio level and enables managers to assign appropriate governance to each project.

 A centralised risk detection platform that identifies potential risks by prompting the project managers to conduct an assessment is the best way to classify enterprise risk.

 Overall project risk is assessed in terms of the enterprise risk universe and based on ISO 3100, with appropriate weightings based on organisational drivers and priorities.

 Compliance depends on simplicity.
 On a small project, it should take a project manager no more than 20 clicks to complete the assessment and identify potential risks.